Masatoshi Nakayama: Japan Karate Association

 In May 1949, Nakayama, Isao Obata, and other colleagues helped establish the Japan Karate Association (JKA).
 Funakoshi was the formal head of the organization, with Nakayama appointed as Chief Instructor as he was the only one without a job and they needed someone to open and close the dojo during the day.
 By 1951, Nakayama had been promoted to 3rd dan, and he held the rank of 5th dan by 1955.
 In 1956, working with Teruyuki Okazaki, he restructured the Shotokan karate training program to follow both traditional karate and methods developed in modern sports sciences.
-In 1961, Nakayama was promoted to 8th dan—a remarkable progression, in part made possible by the consensus-based system of higher dan promotion in Japan at the time, according to Pat Zalewski.
+In 1961, Nakayama was promoted to 8th dan, in part made possible by the consensus-based system of higher dan promotion in Japan at the time, according to Pat Zalewski.
 Nakayama established kata (patterns) and kumite (sparring) as tournament disciplines.
 Students of the large JKA dojo (training halls) subsequently achieved an unmatched series of tournament successes in the 1950s and 1960s.

 Nakayama is widely known for having worked to spread Shotokan karate throughout the world.
 Together with other senior instructors, he formed the JKA instructor trainee program.
 Many of this program's graduates were sent throughout the world to form new Shotokan subgroups and increase membership.
 Nakayama also held positions in the Physical Education department of Takushoku University, beginning in 1952, and eventually becoming head of that department.
 He also headed the ski team at the university.